NVIDIA/cccl/README.md

 Bringing these libraries together enables us to better deliver the features you need as well as provide a more cohesive experience where everything “just works” out of the box.
 Our long-term goal is to offer a single, unified, modern C++ library that merges and extends the functionality of our existing libraries and more.
-We envisage the CUDA C++ Core Libraries to fill a similar role that the Standard C++ Library fills for Standard C++ – equipping you with general-purpose, speed-of-light tools to focus on solving the problems you care about, not boilerplate.
+We envision the CUDA C++ Core Libraries to fill a similar role that the Standard C++ Library fills for Standard C++ – equipping you with general-purpose, speed-of-light tools to focus on solving the problems you care about, not boilerplate.

 ## Example